sakshamyep/QuickMusic/README.md

 # Usage

-Use /play to see other commands through buttons.
+Use !play to see other commands through buttons.

+You can change the prefix from .env file check for BOT_PREFIX= and set your own prefix.

 # Contributing